-For those patients who have excess skin and subcutaneous tissue in the abdominal area, you may be a candidate for an abdominoplasty, otherwise known as a “tummy tuck”.
-Sometimes even with diet and exercise, you are unable to tighten or tone the abdomen.
+A patient who has excess skin and subcutaneous tissue in the abdominal area may be a candidate for an abdominoplasty, otherwise known as a “tummy tuck”.
+At times, even with diet and exercise, you may be unable to tighten or tone the abdomen.
 This is especially true if you have had massive weight loss or have been pregnant.
-In many of these cases, the skin has been stretched and has lost elasticity which makes it impossible to achieve the abdominal contour that you desire.
+In the majority of these cases, the skin has stretched and lost elasticity, making it impossible to achieve the abdominal contour desired.

-During your consultation, Dr. Aya-ay will evaluate the degree and location of skin laxity, determine localized areas of adiposity, and measure the degree of muscle separation or rectus diastasis.
-You will discuss your perceived problem areas and formulate the best surgical plan to meet your desired results.
-There are various techniques that can be utilized to customize your surgical plan for your specific body type.
-Some of those surgical techniques are the mini-tummy tuck, sliding umbilicoplasty, full abdominoplasty, abdominoplasty with liposuction, vertical abdominoplasty, rectus plication (tightening of the abdominal muscles), or the circumferential abdominoplasty.
+During your consultation, Dr. Aya-ay will evaluate the degree and location of skin laxity, determine localized areas of adiposity, and measure the degree of muscle separation, or rectus diastasis.
+You will discuss your perceived problem areas, and formulate the best surgical plan to achieve your desired results.
+Various techniques can be utilized to customize your surgical plan for your specific body type.
+Some of these surgical techniques include the mini-tummy tuck, sliding umbilicoplasty, full abdominoplasty, abdominoplasty with liposuction, vertical abdominoplasty, rectus plication (tightening of the abdominal muscles), or the circumferential abdominoplasty.

 There will be a period of time following the surgery during which there will restrictions on activity and work.
 The time period and restrictions vary based on the surgical procedures chosen.
-Pain medication and muscle relaxants are prescribed for patient comfort.
+Pain medication, a muscle relaxant, and nausea medication as needed are prescribed for patient comfort.
 Antibiotics are given for a period of time.

 Call today to schedule your comprehensive consultation with Dr. Aya-ay.